 Mulled Apple Cider is a fabulous hot beverage that will warm your soul on a chilly day.
 It’s also a great way to use some of those yummy new apples that just fell off the tree.

 If I told you that homemade cider is a breeze to make, I would be lying.
 However, homemade apple cider was worth every ounce of effort!
-If there happened to be any leftover (which was rare), Mom would freeze it so that we could make a delicious slushy apple icy drink.
+If there happened to be any leftovers (which was rare), Mom would freeze it so that we could make a delicious slushy apple icy drink.
 Yeah, it was amazing too!
 I do not remember my parents making Mulled Apple Cider, however, I do know that their homemade cider would be absolutely fabulous in this recipe.

 If you want to create the best Mulled Apple Cider possible, quality spices and quality apple cider/juice are key.
 If possible, pay a visit to a local apple orchard and purchase a gallon of fresh apple cider.
 It really will make a difference in the end result.
 However, if you do not have access to a local orchard, feel free to use apple juice instead.
 Either will work fine.

 There are various methods used when cooking ingredients for mulled cider.
 Some people have no problem with their cider being a bit cloudy, while others prefer a clearer look.
 If you do not care how cloudy your drink appears, then simply add all of your ingredients to a stockpot or large saucepan.
 Bring the mixture to just under the boiling point, then reduce the heat to low and allow the cider to simmer for approximately 30 minutes.
 The longer the mulled cider simmers, the more it will reduce because of evaporation.